Let’s face it: It’s harder than ever for a business trying to bring in leads through their website with organic search.

 Can accounting software help reduce costs?

 If you’re really invested in answering user questions, you should check out AnswerThePublic.
-It’s a keyword research tool that visualizes search user questions and suggested autocomplete searches.
+It helps you find long tail keywords by visualizing search user questions and suggested autocomplete searches.
 It uses categories centered around the five Ws (who, what, when, where, why) and other words such as “how,” “can,” “are,” “which,” and “will.”

 (Yes, you can get the same data in spreadsheet form.
 The cloud visual is just neat, you know?)

-If you’re interested in giving it a trial, you can take advantage of one free search a day on the platform (just make sure to select the right country for your needs), or pay $99 or more a month to use it as robustly as you want.
+If you’re interested in giving it a trial to find some long tail keywords, you can take advantage of one free search a day on the platform (just make sure to select the right country for your needs), or pay $99 or more a month to use it as robustly as you need.

 You can also use questions to try to get a featured snippet for your website, like this: